Skip to main content

 • Attrition: Defined as the minimum obligation of the reserved total number of room nights that must be booked.
 This is typically associated with hotel room block contracts.
 For example, if a hotel room block is for a total of 50 guest rooms and the contract has 90% attrition, this means the group is required to fill at least 45 guest rooms (90% of 50 guest rooms).
 With this example, if 40 guest rooms are booked, the Department is contractually obligated to pay the hotel for 5 rooms.

-• Cancellation Charges: Defined as the amount of money the Department will owe to the hotel or supplier if the event is cancelled after executing the contract.
+• Cancellation Charges: Defined as the amount of money the Department will owe to the hotel or supplier if the event is canceled after executing the contract.
 Typically contracts will define various timeframe's and amounts owed depending on when the cancellation occurs.

 • Food & Beverage Minimum: This is the minimum obligation the supplier must receive on food and beverage expenditures, and does not include other costs associated with the venue.
 Keep in mind, the actual F&B spend often times exceeds the minimum amount.
 The total F&B amount is taxable (tax rate is currently 7.75% in San Diego and La Jolla) and will typically incur a service charge fee (commonly between 20-24%).